-Today is the anniversary of the attacks on the World Trade Center in New York City 17 years ago.
+Today is the anniversary of the attacks on the World Trade Center in New York City in 2001.
 Everyone I know remembers exactly where they were the moment the planes hit the towers and the world seem to change unalterably, and the heart-breaking days that followed.

 This evening at dusk, I’ll look toward the the two powerful beams of light streaming 4 miles into the sky, echoing the shape of the towers that once stood there, honoring those that were killed and the city’s remarkable spirit.